Localization of Gravitino Field on $f(R)$ Thick Branes: Localization of gravitino field with the coupling term on thick branes

 \subsubsection{Case I: $F(\phi)=\phi$}

 For the case of $F(\phi)=\phi$, the effective potentials (\ref{Vforphi}) read

 which are symmetrical.
-The values of the potentials at the original point and infinity are given by
+The values of the potentials at the origin and at infinity are given by

-It is clear that both potentials have the same asymptotic behaviors as $y\rightarrow\pm\infty$, while their values at $y=0$ are opposite.
-Thus only the left- or right-handed gravitino zero mode (four-dimensional massless left- or right-handed gravitino) could be localized on the $f(R)$ thick brane.
-The shapes of the potentials (\ref{Vforphi1}) are shown in Fig.~\ref{fig:VLRCaseII1}, from which it can be seen that for any positive $b$, $k$ and $\eta$, $V^R(z(y))$ is a volcano type of potential and there may exist a localized zero mode and a continuous gapless spectrum of massive KK modes.
-Furthermore, the depth of the potential $V^R$ increases with values of the parameters $\eta$, $b$ and $k$.
+It is clear that both potentials exhibit the same asymptotic behaviors as $y\rightarrow\pm\infty$, whereas their values at $y=0$ are opposite.
+Thus, only the left- or right-handed gravitino zero mode (four-dimensional massless left- or right-handed gravitino) could be localized in the $f(R)$-thick brane.
+The shapes of the potentials (\ref{Vforphi1}) are shown in Fig.~\ref{fig:VLRCaseII1}; it can be seen that for any positive $b$, $k$, and $\eta$, $V^R(z(y))$ is a volcano-type potential and that a localized zero mode and a continuous gapless spectrum of massive KK modes may exist.
+Furthermore, the depth of the potential $V^R$ increases with values of the parameters $\eta$, $b$, and $k$.
 By solving Eq.~(\ref{EoR}) with the potential (\ref{Vforphi1R}), the zero mode of the right-handed gravitino {becomes}

 and its normalization condition

 is equivalent to